 Music therapy, in its various forms, is a very powerful approach in treatment.
 Music can be used freely to express, and come to terms with, physical, emotional, mental, social and spiritual issues.
 This programme will involve free improvisation, musical reflection, guided meditation, singing, artistic expression using programme music, amongst other techniques.
 Music therapy can be used in order to help clients with a range of problems including: concentration, social anxiety and communication with others, motor skills, sleeping disorders, psoriasis, bereavement, trauma, stress, hypertension, high blood pressure, depression, isolation amongst many other issues.
 Current research indicates that music therapy is also highly effective when used in conjunction with other therapies, including, psychodynamically-oriented psychotherapy, group therapy, cognitive behavioural therapy and counselling.

 David Kraft runs a successful psychotherapy practice in Harley Street.
 London.
 He originally trained in psychoanalytic psychotherapy at the London Centre for Psychotherapy; however, after a period of time, he felt that it was important to develop a more integrative approach to treatment.
 As a result, he decided to train at the National College of Hypnosis and Psychotherapy: here, he formalized his psychotherapy training and this led to UKCP accreditation and two diplomas—the DHP (NC) and ADHP (NC).
 David has an MSc in Psychology from Kingston University, and is a member of The British Psychological Society, holding the designated letter MBPsS.
 He is particularly interested in both social psychology and critical psychology and has devoted a great deal of time and energy to this subject.
 David also has a diploma in Clinical Hypnosis (DCHyp) and an Advanced Certificate in Clinical and Strategic Hypnosis (A.Cert.CSHyp).
-In addition, he is a fellow of the Royal Society of Medicine and a member of council for the Section of Hypnosis and Psychosomatic Medicine; he is also an accredited member of The British Society of Clinical & Academic Hypnosis (BSCAH) where he acts as honorary secretary for the Metropolitan and South Branch (BSCAH Accred.).
-David’s psychiatric placement was at the Pembroke Centre—an early intervention service which is part of the Central & North West London NHS Foundation Trust.
+In addition, he is a fellow of the Royal Society of Medicine and a member of council for the Section of Hypnosis and Psychosomatic Medicine.
+He became President Elect of the Section in 2019.
+He is also an accredited member of The British Society of Clinical & Academic Hypnosis (BSCAH) where he acts as Honorary Secretary for the Metropolitan and South Branch (BSCAH Accred.).
+In addition, David is Honorary Treasurer for the society as a whole and a member of their Academic and Accreditation Committee.
+National David’s psychiatric placement was at the Pembroke Centre—an early intervention service which is part of the Central & North West London NHS Foundation Trust.

 David has been researching psychotherapy and clinical hypnosis for several years now, publishing regularly in the academic literature.
 He has written over 20 articles on many subjects, including: phobic anxiety, covert sensitisation, anxiety disorders, sleep disturbances, hyperhidrosis, sexual disorders, IBS, anorexia nervosa and bulimia nervosa, agoraphobia, social phobia and panic disorder.